aleexolsson/PowerShell/README.md

 ADUserReport:
 This script is used to export an excel-file containing Usernames, Description, AccountExpirationDates, WhenChanged and Enabled Status and also emails it to anyone.
 It requires some configuration to send an email.

+ChangePrinterDriver:
+This script was written for Citrix enviroments to change the driver of a printer for a specific user, enter the name of the printer apart from the sessionnumber, because it changes with each login.
+If the user dosen't have administrator priviliges, a service account with administrator priviliges needs to be created.
+Then a task in task scheduler needs to be created with user logon trigger and a 30 second delay.

 ## Roadmap

 See the [open issues](https://github.com/aleexolsson/PowerShell/issues) for a list of proposed features (and known issues).